fpr1m3/opencode-pai-plugin/README.md

 Upon first run, the plugin will automatically:
 1. Detect or create your `PAI_DIR` (default: `$XDG_CONFIG_HOME/opencode`).
-2. Initialize the required directory structure for skills and history.
+2. Initialize the required directory structure for skill and history.
 3. Create a default `SKILL.md` core identity if one does not exist.

 ## Development & Testing